tao558/kwiver_demo/README.md

 2. An example of running an `embedded_pipeline` from `Python` using an `adapter_data_set`.
 3. Providing an implementation for an abstract algorithm and registering with plugin loader.
 See instructions for this process below.

-To run the demo, first build KWIVER and source the corresponding `setup_kwiver` file.

 ## Registering an Algorithm Implementation with `plugin_loader`
 In this example, we define a custom implementation for the C++ algorithm `detected_object_set_output`, namely `DetectedObjectSetOutputBinary`.
 Registering an implementation is straightforward.
 Essentially, we'll create a Python package for the algorithm implementation and implement the